 Tickets: 4-Day General Admission Starting at $350

 Last year, Bonnaroo had a bit of bad luck, having to cancel their entire summer music festival due to heavy rains caused by Hurricane Ida.
-But this year, the event is being moved to mid-June so that there is a lesser chance of bad weather.
+But this year, the event is being moved to mid-June, so there is less chance of bad weather.
 That’s good news for thousands of music fans as they descend upon this farm 65 miles southeast of Nashville.
-What’s more, there is going to be a great lineup mixed with world class talent and up and comers.
-Headlining Bonnaroo this year are J Cole, Tool, Stevie Nicks and Machine Gun Kelly.
-If that’s not enough, you’ll also get to see Gryffin and Robert Plant & Allison Krauss.
-Even some familiar names like Ludacris and Herbie Hancock are going to appear.
-Don’t overlook the After Hours lineup either.
-Instead of going back and forth via shuttle, considering camping right on the farm.
+Moreover, a great lineup will be mixed with world-class talent and up-and-coming professionals.
+Headlining Bonnaroo this year are J Cole, Tool, Stevie Nicks, and Machine Gun Kelly.
+If that’s not enough, you’ll also see Gryffin, Robert Plant & Allison Krauss.
+Some familiar names, like Ludacris and Herbie Hancock, will even appear.
+Don’t overlook the After Hours lineup, either; instead of going back and forth via shuttle, consider camping on the farm.

 Related: Best Summer Music Festivals In Europe